Epigenetics of human herpesvirus latency: Epstein–Barr virus

-Epstein–Barr virus (EBV) is a member of the gammaherpesvirus sub family.
+Epstein–Barr virus (EBV) is a member of the gammaherpesvirus subfamily.
 EBV is responsible for infectious mononucleosis and is linked to several forms of cancer.
 EBV infects both B cells and epithelial cells and is able to undergo latency in both of these cells.
 A remarkable fact concerning the latency of EBV is that different patterns of expression exist while it is latent, known as latency programs.

 One of the ways that latency is achieved and maintained is through histone modification.
 It is known that methylation of histones often serve as marks that cause the formation of heterochromatin, an inactive form of chromatin, while acetylation often marks euchromatin, an active form of chromatin.
 In EBV, The amount and location of the histone modifications is different for each latency program.
 There are several promoter regions which are the key targets of this histone modification in each of these programs.
 There are the Cp and Qp promoter regions.
 The Cp promoter promotes the transcription of all the EBNA genes from a polycistronic mRNA.
 The Q promoter (Qp) promotes the transcription of EBNA1.
 In type I latency, the Qp is acetylated and active while the Cp region is methylated and inactive.
 The opposite is true in type III latency where the Cp region is active and the Qp region is inactive.
 In both of these types of latency, H3K27me is slightly enriched in the lytic immediate early promoters.
-This suggests that facultative heterochromatin interacts with the polycomb repression complex in order to limit lytic reactivation.
+This suggests that facultative heterochromatin interacts with the polycomb repressive complex in order to limit lytic reactivation.